 Molecule to Medicine

 The course fee includes:

-• Electronic version of the course manual*
+• Electronic version of the course slides*

 • Course certificate

-For this on line course, there will be no recordings available and *the e reader manual is NOT printable or downloadable (due to copyright).
-If you prefer a hard copy of the manual you will have the opportunity of purchasing a professionally printed hard copy during the booking process.
+If you would prefer a hard copy of the manual, there is the opportunity of purchasing a professionally printed copy during the booking process.

+Molecule to Medicine